HIPAA Notice of Privacy Practices

 Right to Confidential Communications:

-• Our practice will accommodate reasonable written requests.
+• We will accommodate reasonable written requests.

 Right to Request Restrictions: